Lorentz group theory and polarization of the light: Spinor representation for a time-like vectors, on possible Jones spinor for a partly polarized light

 besides this complex 3-vector is not isotropic:

 Last remark should be added.
-Results of this section can be of use not only in polarization optics, but also they may be of interest to describe Maxwell theory in spinor approach, when instead variables $A_{n}, F_{mn}$ one introduces one fundamental electromagnetic bi-spinors $\Psi = (\xi , \eta)$.
+Results of the present consideration can be of use not only in polarization optics, but also they may be of interest to describe Maxwell theory in spinor approach, when instead variables $A_{n}, F_{mn}$ one introduces one fundamental electromagnetic bi-spinors $\Psi = (\xi , \eta)$.
 Also, they could have meaning in the context of explicit constructing models for space-time with spinor structure.